 Vice President, Global Vehicle Components and Subsystems

-Ken Kelzer’s role and organization comprise engineering operations, components development, advanced vehicle development, and other engineering business initiatives.
-He joined GM as an intern in 1982 and, most recently, he was vice president of General Motors’ Europe powertrain engineering.
-Some of Kelzer’s prior titles include executive chief engineer of full-size and mid-size vehicles, global vehicle chief engineer for rear-wheel drive and performance vehicles, and global functional leader of chassis and accessories.
+Kelzer’s role and organization comprise engineering operations, components development, advanced vehicle development, and other engineering business initiatives.
+He joined GM as an intern in 1982, and most recently was vice president of General Motors Europe’s powertrain engineering.
+Some of Kelzer’s prior roles include executive chief engineer of full-size and midsize vehicles, global vehicle chief engineer for rear-wheel drive and performance vehicles, and global functional leader of chassis and accessories.

 Vice President, GM International and GM China Manufacturing

-Phil Kienle reports to Alicia Boler-Davis, executive vice president of global manufacturing.
-He has more than 30 years of extensive manufacturing experience, and has held key positions for GM in the U.S. and Korea, Australia, Africa, and China.
-Since 2016, Kienle had been based in Europe as vice president of Opel/Vauxhall manufacturing.
-He succeeds Jim Glynn, who is now vice president, global workplace safety.
-He is a graduate of Kettering University, worked for Ford and Toyota before joining GM, and is is a native of the UK.
+Kienle reports to Alicia Boler-Davis, executive vice president of global manufacturing.
+He has more than 30 years of extensive manufacturing experience and has held key positions for GM in the U.S. and Korea, China, Singapore, and Germany.
+Kienle was most recently based in Europe as vice president of Opel/Vauxhall manufacturing.
+He has a Bachelor of Science in civil and environmental engineering from Michigan State University and a Master of Science in manufacturing management from Kettering University.

 Vice President, Global R&D, Chief Technology Officer, President, General Motors Ventures LLC

-Tony Francavilla is responsible for leading GM’s global quality efforts, which are aimed at providing the highest-quality vehicles possible.
+Francavilla is responsible for leading GM’s global quality efforts, which are aimed at providing the highest-quality vehicles possible.
+In late 2017, his responsibilities expanded to include leadership over GM’s Operational Excellence.
 He brings to the role in-depth knowledge and global experience in manufacturing, engineering, and supplier quality.
-Prior to his current position, Francavilla served in a variety of senior roles within the quality organization, including executive director of global supplier quality.
-Before that, he was responsible for leading manufacturing operations at several GM assembly plants.
+Prior to his new role, Francavilla served in a variety of senior roles within the Quality organization, including executive director of global supplier quality.

 Vice President, Global Product Integrity